Shifted dual equivalence and Schur P-positivity: Shifted dual equivalence graphs

 \begin{proof} Consider the map $\phi$ from $\shSYT((r,s))$ to $\SYT((r-1,s))$ given by removing the cell containing $1$, subtracting $1$ from each entry.
 On the level of sets, $\phi$ is clearly a bijection.
 One easily checks that, in addition, $\Peak(T)-1 = \Des(\phi(T))$, and $\phi(\sd_{i+1}(T)) = d_i(\phi(T))$.
 Therefore $\phi$ is an isomorphism of dual equivalences.

-The shifted tableau $T$ of shape $\lambda = (3,2,1)$ with reading word $645123$ has $\sd_2 = \sd_3 = \sd_4$.
-Any strict partition with at least $3$ parts must contain $\lambda$, and so it contains an element that restricts to $T$.
-In particular, such an element has $\sd_2 = \sd_3 = \sd_4$, and so the equivalence cannot be isomorphic to any dual equivalence by condition (ii) of Definition~\ref{def:strong}. \end{proof}
+The shifted tableau $T$ of shape $\gamma = (3,2,1)$ with reading word $645123$ has $\sd_2 = \sd_3 = \sd_4$.
+Any strict partition with at least $3$ parts must contain $\gamma$, and so it contains an element that restricts to $T$.
+In particular, such an element has $\sd_2 = \sd_3 = \sd_4$, and so the equivalence cannot be isomorphic to any dual equivalence on standard Young tableaux. \end{proof}

-Completely analogous to the unshifted case, for $\lambda$ a strict partition, we may rewrite \eqref{e:quasi_PH} in terms of dual equivalence classes as
+Completely analogous to the unshifted case, for $\gamma$ a strict partition, we may rewrite \eqref{e:quasi_PH} in terms of dual equivalence classes as

-where $[T_{\lambda}]$ denotes the shifted dual equivalence class of some fixed $T_{\lambda} \in \shSYT(\lambda)$.
+where $[T_{\gamma}]$ denotes the shifted dual equivalence class of some fixed $T_{\gamma} \in \shSYT(\gamma)$.

-By \eqref{e:classes_sh}, shifted dual equivalence classes of standard shifted tableaux precisely correspond to Schur $P$-functions.
-Following the analogy, our goal is to use this paradigm shift to summing over objects in a shifted dual equivalence class to give a universal method for proving that a quasisymmetric generating function is symmetric and Schur $P$-positive.
+By \eqref{e:classes_sh}, shifted dual equivalence classes of standard shifted tableaux precisely correspond to Schur $Q$-functions or Schur $P$-functions, depending on the chosen scaling.
+Following the analogy, our goal is to use this paradigm shift to summing over objects in a shifted dual equivalence class to give a universal method for proving that a quasisymmetric generating function is symmetric and Schur $Q$-positive or Schur $P$-positive.